It wouldn’t do

 attired in flesh, sealed and safe, crystal plaits

-withstand the siege of nature that buffets them
+withstand the siege of nature buffeting them

 and would surely cast them far off their course.